JacobTheRanga/i386-assembly/README.md

 level optimisations to perform that specific function faster than the sum of the lower level instructions.

-I can not believe that I am saying this but these higher level instructions are quite abstracted from their lower level counterparts.
+I can not believe that I am saying this, but these higher level instructions are quite abstracted from their lower level counterparts.
 So I wanted to create a simple program to better understand how these higher level instructions actually work under the hood.